theshevon/invoice-maker/readme.md

 ## Description

 Implementation of a script that will:
-- Read student records off of a Google Sheet (for a specified time period)
+- Read information from a Google Sheet
+- Convert it into a processable format
-- Generate PDF invoices (based on a pre-configured template)
+- Generate Invoice PDFs
-- Email each of the PDF invoices to the required contact
+- Email the generated Invoice PDFs

 ## Usage